The following companies participate in our Accreditation Program: Taste of the Wild, NomNomNow and Freshpet

 * Note: Because fresh food is less dense than processed kibble, protein and fat ratios will not be comparable.

-Best grain free puppy food Canidae Under the Sun Grain-Free Puppy Food
+Our pick for grain-free puppy food Canidae Under the Sun Grain-Free Puppy Food

 Grain-free dog food may or may not be right for your pup, but if you’re looking to go the grain-free route, Canidae offers a grain-free formula specifically designed for puppy development.
 The formula is corn-free, wheat-free, soy-free and potato-free and contains a single animal protein.

 Our pick for wet puppy food FreshPet Select Puppy

 FreshPet Select puppy food is a non-GMO dog food free of artificial flavors and chemical preservatives.
 Their puppy formula consists of 100% natural farm-raised chicken with vegetables and brown rice.
 FreshPet food is always free of meat meal and by-products.